 Streams

-Streams provide encrypted real-time audio, video, and screen sharing in Stream Rooms.
+Streams provide encrypted real-time audio, video, and screen sharing inside Stream Rooms.

-The main data unit in the Stream module is a StreamRoom, which contains:
+The main data unit in a Stream module is a StreamRoom, which contains:

 Inside a joined Stream Room, users can create and publish live Streams composed of audio, video, or desktop capture tracks.